alicht/intro-to-git-github-1121/github.md

 Push this to GitHub.

-#  Add Tina Fey to our story (last Mean Girls reference, I promise :grimacing: )
+#  Add Tina Fey (last Mean Girls reference, I promise :grimacing: )
 Tina Fey is here to teach us about forking, cloning, and pull requests!

 (we have a You Do coming up guys- so pay attention! :)